People with Chédiak-Higashi syndrome usually have pale skin, light-colored or white hair, and pink or pale blue-gray eyes.

 Corticosteroids and removal of the spleen (splenectomy) sometimes temporarily relieve symptoms.

-However, unless stem cell transplantation is done, most people die of infections by the time they are 7 years old.
+However, unless stem cell transplantation Stem Cell Transplantation Stem cell transplantation is the removal of stem cells (undifferentiated cells) from a healthy person and their injection into someone who has a serious blood disorder.
+(See also Overview of... read more is done, most people die of infections by the time they are 7 years old.
 Transplantation of stem cells from a donor with the same tissue type may cure them.
-Usually, children are given a chemotherapy drug before transplantation to reduce the risk of the disorder returning.
+Usually, children are given a chemotherapy drug before transplantation (pretransplant conditioning chemotherapy) to reduce the risk of rejection of the transplanted cells.
 About 60% of children are alive 5 years after transplantation.

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

 Immune Deficiency Foundation: Chronic granulomatous disease and other phagocytic cell disorders: Comprehensive information on primary immunodeficiencies, including Chédiak-Higashi syndrome, from diagnosis and treatment to improving the quality of life for people affected